selkeleth/qPack/README.md

 This is pre-release staging of qPack code.
 Use with extreme caution!
+Features may be under development at any time.

 qPack is a set of tools designed for Audiobookshelf users who are comfortable on the Linux CLI.
 It currently makes no attempt to retrieve descriptions or any other information except what it assumes from Audiobookshelf's behavior.
 There are some ways to tweak settings for some other users.